open-component-model/ocm/docs/reference/ocm_transfer_commontransportarchive.md

 With the option <code>--no-update</code> existing versions in the target repository will not be touched at all.
 An additional specification of the option <code>--overwrite</code> is ignored.
-By default, updates of volative (non-signature-relevant) information is enabled, but the modification of non-volatile data is prohibited unless the overwrite option is given.
+By default, updates of volatile (non-signature-relevant) information is enabled, but the modification of non-volatile data is prohibited unless the overwrite option is given.